DMalko/PeptoVar/README.md

     *... will be available soon*

-to upgrade already installed MiXCR to the newest version:
+to upgrade already installed PeptoVar to the newest version:

     brew update
     brew upgrade PeptoVar